Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

    ncn-w003   Ready    <none>   4h39m   v1.18.6
    ```

+15. Follow the procedure defined in [Accessing CSI from a USB or RemoteISO](#accessing-csi-from-a-usb-or-remoteiso).

-14. Restore and verify the site link.
-It will be necessary to restore the `ifcfg-lan0` file, and both the `ifroute-lan0` and `ifroute-vlan002` file from either
+16. Restore and verify the site link.
+It will be necessary to restore the `ifcfg-lan0` file, and both the
-    manual backup take in step 6 or re-mount the USB and copy it from the prep directory to `/etc/sysconfig/network/`.
+    `ifroute-lan0` and `ifroute-vlan002` file from either manual backup take in step 6 or re-mount the USB and copy it

-   > The following command assumes that the PITDATA partition of the USB stick has been remounted at /mnt/pitdata.:
+    from the prep directory to `/etc/sysconfig/network/`.
    ```
    ncn-m001# cp /mnt/pitdata/prep/surtur/pit-files/ifcfg-lan0 /etc/sysconfig/network/
    ncn-m001# cp /mnt/pitdata/prep/surtur/pit-files/ifroute-lan0 /etc/sysconfig/network/